Root Cause Analysis of Outliers in Unknown Cyclic Graphs: EXPERIMENTS

 To generate data, we first simulate graphs with 50 or 100 observed nodes across four settings: cyclic or acyclic, each either with or without five additional latent nodes.
 Edges are sampled independently at random with a probability calibrated such that the expected node degree is $3$.
 Given the graph, data with $m=10\cdot p$ is synthetically generated via the corresponding linear SEM, where the non-zero entries of the coefficient matrix $B$ are uniformly sampled from $[-2, -0.5] \cup [0.5, 2]$.
 Noise follows one of four distributions (Gaussian, uniform, exponential, lognormal).
 The number of root causes varies between 1 and 4, and intervention strength $\delta$ ranges from $5$ to $20$.

 Figure \ref{fig:simulation_studies} reports the aggregated results across all noise distributions and numbers of root causes.
 Each box summarizes 400 replications with varying random seeds.
 The median is indicated by the yellow line, the box represents the interquartile range (IQR), and the whiskers extend to 1.5 times the IQR.
 Table \ref{tab:compute_times} shows the corresponding compute times.
-Cyclic (Graphical Lasso) is both more accurate and about four times faster than Cholesky.
-Cyclic (Inverse Covariance) matches Cholesky in accuracy but is substantially faster.
-Detailed breakdowns by noise type and number of root causes, as well as experiments with varying expected node degree and semi-synthetic data, are deferred to the appendix.
+Both Cyclic methods match Cholesky in accuracy for $p=50$ in the acyclic case, but are substantially faster and also more accurate for $p=100$ and all cyclic cases.
+Detailed breakdowns by noise type and number of root causes, as well as experiments with varying expected node degree, are deferred to the appendix.